codeaudit/polyai-models/README.md

 ## DSTC7 Ubuntu Encoder

 This is the PolyAI encoder with extra contexts, fine-tuned to the DSTC7 Ubuntu response ranking task.
 It has the exact same signatures as the extra context model, and has TFHub uri `http://models.poly-ai.com/dstc7_ubuntu_encoder/v1/model.tar.gz`.
+Note that this model requires prefixing the extra context features with `"0: "`, `"1: "`, `"2: "` etc.

-The [`dstc7/evaluate_encoder.py`](dstc7/evaluate_encoder.py) script uses this encoder to reproduce the results from TODO.
+The [`dstc7/evaluate_encoder.py`](dstc7/evaluate_encoder.py) script demonstrates using this encoder to reproduce the results from TODO.

 # Keras layers